adrian2793/hydrogen/docs/readme.md

 1. Visit the [Twitch Developer Console](https://dev.twitch.tv/console)
 2. Switch to the `Extensions` Tab
-3. Tap on `Add` and enter the required details
+3. Tap on `Add` and fill out the required fields

 > [!WARNING]
 > Each Twitch Extension or Application name is unique
 >
 > You cannot choose a name which is already in use

+4. Follow the instructions

 #### Extension Configuration